-Teaching Yourself to Play Piano: Things to Keep in Mind
+Teaching Yourself to Play Piano

 Learning the piano is an adventure in itself, but if you manage to teach yourself piano, that adventure becomes even more exciting.
 That said, there are some things you might want to keep in mind to ensure success: